Semiparametric Efficiency in Convexity Constrained Single Index Model: Introduction

-\item To the best of our knowledge, this is the first work proving semiparametric efficiency for an estimator of the finite dimensional parameter in a \textit{bundled parameter} problem (where the parametric and nonparametric components are intertwined; see \cite{huang1997interval}) where the nonparametric estimate is shape constrained and non-smooth (in our case, the LLSE of $m_0$ is a piecewise affine function).
+The Lipschitz constraint in~\eqref{eq:CLSE} is not restrictive as all convex functions are Lipschitz in the interior of their domains.
+Furthermore in shape-constrained single index models, the Lipschitz constraint is known to lead to computational advantages~\citep{kalai2009isotron,kakade2011efficient,lim2014convergence,ganti2015learning,mazumder2019computational}. { Additionally on the theoretical side, the Lipschitzness assumption allows us to control the behavior of the estimator near the boundary of its domain.
+This control is crucial for establishing semiparametric efficiency.
+To the best of our knowledge, this is the first work proving semiparametric efficiency for an estimator in a \textit{bundled parameter} problem (where the parametric and nonparametric components are intertwined; see \cite{huang1997interval}) where the nonparametric estimate is shape constrained and non-smooth.} Note that the convexity constraint in~\eqref{eq:CLSE} leads to a convex piecewise affine estimator $\check{m}_{L}$ for the link function $m_0$; see Section~\ref{sec:CLSE} for a detailed discussion.

-\item Due to the imposed shape constraint on $m_0$, the parametric submodels for the link function are nonlinear and the nuisance tangent space is intractable.
-Also, no least favorable submodel exists for the semiparametric model~\eqref{eq:simsl} for both the PLSE and the LLSE.
-This behavior can be attributed to the fact that both the estimators lie on the boundary of the parameter space; see \cite{MurphyVaart00} for a similar phenomenon.
-Furthermore, approximation to the least favorable submodels are not well-behaved and require further approximations for both the PLSE and the LLSE.

-\item Compared to the existing procedures that require the choice of multiple tuning parameters (see \cite{cuietal11}, \cite{Xiaetal02}, and \cite{Hristacheetal01} among others), our approaches require just one tuning parameter.
-Further, as explained in Section~\ref{sub:robustness_of_choice_of_}, the choice of the tuning parameter is less crucial (for our estimators) than the selection of the smoothing parameters for typical nonparametric problems.
-Moreover, the performance of the estimators is robust to the choice of the tuning parameter (see Section~\ref{sub:robustness_of_choice_of_} and Figure~\ref{fig:robust} for an illustration and discussion), due to the assumed convexity constraint.

-\item In contrast to the existing approaches in a single index model where it is typically assumed that the index parameter belongs to a (known) bounded set in $\R^d$ and that the first coordinate of the index parameter is fixed at 1 (see e.g.,~\cite{VANC, LiPatilea15}), we study the model under the (weaker) assumption that $\theta_0 \in \Theta \subset S^{d-1}$, a Stiefel manifold; see~\citet[page 301]{Hatcher}.